seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 16: Estimated clock rate (edit rate) marginal posterior.</figcaption>
 </figure>

-We see that we estimate a median posterior rate of 0.015 edits per hour per site.
-Given that our experiment took 54 hours, this translates into 0.8 expected edits per site.
+We see that the estimated median posterior rate is 0.015 edits per site per hour.
+Over the 54-hour experiment, this corresponds to 0.8 expected edits per site.

-Let's now look at the estimated effective birth rates or cell population net growth rates.
+Now, let's examine the  **effective birth rates**  (net growth rates) per dataset.

+> Select **BDBirthRate[1-10]** and then click on **Estimates**.

 <figure>
     <!--a id="fig:download"></a-->